 Once the new Master Code is set, then you can continue with the Quick Start procedure and set the weekday, date and time.
 After this, you can start entering User Codes for people to use.
 All changes to the lock are organized by their Function Number.
 Want to change the date?
 Use Function Number 38.
 Want to add a User Code?
 Use Function Number 2.
 There are 99 Functions in total, some that you will use often, and others that you may never need.
+Note: To prevent possible date and time change-over issues, avoid entering program mode at or near midnight.

-Notice that when you program your lock, programming tends to follow a consistent 5-step pattern: (1) Enter Program Mode (2) Press followed by the Function # (3) Press and enter data (4) Press followed (5) Exit Program Mode.
+Notice that when you program your lock, programming tends to follow a consistent 5-step pattern: (1) Enter Program Mode (2) Press followed by the Function # (3) Press and enter data (4) Press to end (5) Exit Program Mode.